______________________________________________________ActiveMSers: Staying active with multiple sclerosis

 • Bring multiple forms of walking aids.
 Why?
 If you lose your cane, you still have your trekking poles and vice versa.
 Also, if you primarily use a rollator/walker, bring a cane or forearm crutches!
 I heard from one MSer who had so much trouble with cobblestone streets in Italy that her rollator was essentially useless.
 The cane, although it meant slower going, saved her vacation.
 A pair of forearm crutches offers three times the support of a single cane and can make getting around on uneven surfaces a cake walk.

 • If you need help getting around the airport or a massive hotel or a museum, ask.
 Don’t be shy.
 This is your vacation and you don’t want to spend two days recovering from what amounts to stubborn pride.
-Most facilities have wheelchairs you can borrow, although be forewarned: you'll get a beater.
+Most facilities have wheelchairs you can borrow, although be forewarned: you'll often get a beater.
+On a recent trip to Boston, I got overconfident and failed to bring my wheelchair.
+And none were available to rent.
+So we switched hotels to one that provided a chair to guests and used it all weekend.
+It saved our trip from being a series of short cab rides.

 • A personal favorite travel companion in the summertime is a travel umbrella, in particular the sun-safe umbrellas from Gustbuster (order at www.innovagolf.com).
 They handle winds at up to 55 mph and provide instant shade and relief from the heat (great for spectator sports or long lines outdoors).
 Plus, it comes in kinda handy if it rains.

-• If you need a wheelchair when traveling by plane or ship, most MSers suggest taking a manual chair if at all possible.
+• If you need a wheelchair when traveling by plane or ship (and you are not a full-time scooter user), most MSers suggest taking a manual chair if at all possible.
 You don’t have to worry about recharging batteries and dealing with the hassles of stowing the chair.
 Manual chairs can be brought up to the gate without a problem and are easier to tote in cars.
 If you own one that is lightweight and has removable wheels, even better.

 • You can rent wheelchairs easily in some countries.
 For instance, in France virtually all corner pharmacies have a chair to rent (the quality is iffy, though), usually for less than 10 Euros a day.
 This made train travel much easier as I didn't have to lug a wheelchair on and off public transport, as I would just get a chair in our destination town.
 But you can't always count on this.
 In Italy, wheelchairs were impossible to find.